British Gymnastics Privacy Notice – Membership

 In England and Wales criminal record checks and barring decisions are the responsibility of the Disclosure and Barring Service (DBS).
 These services are provided by Access NI in Northern Ireland.

 We will receive confirmation that the check is clear and will be provided with the disclosure number and date of issue.
 If the disclosure is not clear, we will ask you to provide a copy of your disclosure certificate and we will assess the risk that you may pose to others and whether your club needs to implement any specific controls to minimise any risk.
-This can require us to contact other agencies to obtain further information such as probation services, which we will only do so with your consent.
-We may also need to disclose information to your registered club where we believe that is a substantial public interest in keeping our other members safe.
+This can require us to contact other agencies to obtain further information such as probation services, which we will only do with your consent.
+We may also need to disclose information to your registered club.
 You will be consulted as part of any assessment and will be fully informed prior to any information being disclosed to your club.
 Any criminal records information and other information obtained in connection with an assessment of the disclosed content will be deleted within six months of the date of the check unless the assessment and decision has not been concluded in this time period.

 If you have registered as a competitive member, with your agreement, your club can enter you into a British Gymnastics competition.
-We will use your membership information to confirm you have been entered in the correct category and meet any other relevant entry criteria.
+We will use your membership information to confirm you have been entered in the correct category and meet any other relevant entry criteria for the event.
+This involves the processing of information about your age, gender, performance, qualification and nationality.
+Where you have not met the required performance level for a legitimate reason, some competition rules also allow for the submission of video evidence.

-Some of our events have restrictions based on nationality, so we will need to also check with your club that you are a UK passport holder.
-If you are not a UK passport holder we also check your address and length of membership as gymnasts who do not hold a valid UK passport may be eligible to compete in some events if they have held British Gymnastics membership for at least one year prior to the date of the Competition and their sole or main residence is in the UK.
+Where an event has a restriction based on nationality, we will need to confirm with your club that you are a UK passport holder.
+If you are not a UK passport holder we also check your address and length of membership as gymnasts who do not hold a valid UK passport may be eligible to compete in some events if they have held British Gymnastics membership for at least one year prior to the date of the competition providing that their sole or main residence is in the UK.
 Non-British gymnasts may be able to enter some competitions as a guest.

 Any e-learning elements of your course will be provided on the Academy, the British Gymnastics e-learning platform.
 We will track your progress and maintain a record of the modules you have completed toward your qualification.

-If you are undertaking a UKCC Level 1 or 2 coaching course in England and Wales, these courses are provided in partnership with 1st4Sport who is the external awarding body and will be responsible for making decisions about your individual support needs and responding to any complaint and correspondence relating to the course and any appeals.
+If you are undertaking a UKCC Level 1 or 2 coaching course in England,Wales or Northern Ireland these courses are provided in partnership with 1st4Sport the external awarding body and will be responsible for making decisions about your individual support needs and responding to any escalated course complaints or correspondence and any appeals.

-Sometimes our members attend international events on our behalf including festivals, courses and competitions.
-We also provide clubs with the opportunity to enter members to represent British Gymnastics in international festivals including the FIG World Gymnaetrada which is an international mass participation event for gymnasts.
+Sometimes our members can register to attend international events on our behalf including festivals, courses and competitions which involves entering a contact with British Gymnastics.
+For example, clubs can enter members to represent British Gymnastics in international festivals including the FIG World Gymnaestrada which is an international mass participation event for gymnasts.
 Other members and parents can also attend in various roles.
 Registration for Gymnaestrada is done through clubs who are responsible for providing detailed information about the event and associated terms and conditions.
-If we sign up to attend the Gymnaestrada, your club will collect and provide to us the additional information we require to register you for the event and to book accommodation, flights and make other arrangements for the trip.
+If you sign up to attend the Gymnaestrada, your club will collect and provide to us the additional information we require to register you for the event and to book accommodation, flights and make other arrangements for the trip.
 Unless you regularly travel internationally for British Gymnastics, we will delete your passport information immediately after the event.

 If you enter one of our member prize competitions, we will contact you if you are a prize winner.
-We will only identify you as a prize winner in our publications if you have given your consent.
+We will only publish identifiable information about you with your consent.

 How we use information about you for legitimate purposes

-We process personal information about you where we have a legitimate interest to do so.
-In some cases, this may require us to collect additional information from you or from other sources.
+We process personal information about you where we or another organisation has a legitimate interest to do so.
 The purposes include:

-British Gymnastics membership rules require any individuals who take part in club gymnastics or wishes to take part in a relevant activities and events run by an affiliated organisation is a member of British Gymnastics.
+British Gymnastics membership rules require that any individuals who take part in club gymnastics or wishes to take part in a relevant activity or event run by an affiliated or registered organisation to be a member of British Gymnastics.

-If you register for a competition or event that is organised by an affiliated organisation, where British Gymnastics membership is a condition of participation, we need to confirm with the organiser if you hold British Gymnastics membership and any additional information required to ensure that you meet the eligibility criteria to take part in the event.
-Any information shared will be limited to what is strictly necessary to achieve this purpose.
+If you register for a competition or event that is organised by an affiliated organisation or another organisations whose events are insured by British Gymnastics or apply for a grant when British Gymnastics membership is a condition of participation, we will confirm to the provider if you hold British Gymnastics membership and any additional information required to ensure that you meet the eligibility criteria to take part in the event.
+Any information shared will be limited to what is necessary to achieve this purpose.
 This may include date of birth, qualifications and confirmation that you meet any relevant compliance/safeguarding requirements.

 If you are a judge, we will, share your name, judging award details and contact information with the relevant affiliated organisation so that they can invite you to judge at appropriate competitions.

 If you contact us requesting specific information, we will respond to you using the contact information we hold.
-This included if you ask to wish to you us to notify you there is availability for an oversubscribed service e.g. a coaching course or clinic.
+This includes responding to 'registration of interest' requests and if you ask us to notify you when there is availability for an oversubscribed service e.g. a coaching course or clinic.

 We will maintain a log of any important calls, emails and correspondence requesting support on your membership record.
 Please refer to the British Gymnastics Website Privacy notice for information on communications using our Live chat or helpdesk services.